Graphene: Support substrate

-The electronics property of graphene can be significantly influenced by the supporting substrate.
+The electronic property of graphene can be significantly influenced by the supporting substrate.
 Studies of graphene monolayers on clean and hydrogen(H)-passivated silicon (100) (Si(100)/H) surfaces have been performed.
 The Si(100)/H surface does not perturb the electronic properties of graphene, whereas the interaction between the clean Si(100) surface and graphene changes the electronic states of graphene significantly.
 This effect results from the covalent bonding between C and surface Si atoms, modifying the π-orbital network of the graphene layer.
 The local density of states shows that the bonded C and Si surface states are highly disturbed near the Fermi energy.

-Forms
+Graphene layers and structural variants

 Monolayer sheets

 In 2013 a group of Polish scientists presented a production unit that allows the manufacture of continuous monolayer sheets.
 The process is based on graphene growth on a liquid metal matrix.
 The product of this process was called High Strength Metallurgical Graphene.
-In a new study published in Nature, the researchers have used a single layer graphene electrode and a novel surface sensitive non-linear spectroscopy technique to investigate the top-most water layer at the electrochemically charged surface.
-They found that the interfacial water response to applied electric field is asymmetric with respect to the nature of the applied field.
+In a new study published in Nature, the researchers have used a single-layer graphene electrode and a novel surface-sensitive non-linear spectroscopy technique to investigate the top-most water layer at the electrochemically charged surface.
+They found that the interfacial water response to the applied electric field is asymmetric concerning the nature of the applied field.